modm-io/modm/README.md

 (★★★★★).

 We are only a small team of developers and are limited in the amount of targets we can support and test in hardware.
-We have prepared, but currently not finished support for STM32F2, STM32L0 and STM32L1.
-[Open an issue][issues] to ask if your specific target is supported out-of-the-box and what you can do if it's not.
+[Open an issue][issues] to ask if your specific target is supported out-of-the-box and what you can do if it is not.

 ### Boards